-In Karloveská Zátoka, Danube’s bay near the Karlova Ves district, you can rent a boat and take a ride around this unique place.
+In Karloveská Zátoka, Danube’s bay near the Karlova Ves district, you can rent a boat and take a ride around this unique place or visit the Botanical Garden.
+The garden, which is owned and run by the Comenius University, is not only a depository of a large number of indoor and outdoor plants, both local and exotic, but also a nice place to go for a peaceful walk if you need a break from the stone and concrete of the city.
 The biggest green area, popular with picnic lovers, runners and families, is Železná studnička.
 Take a boat ride on one of its lakes or hop on a small cableway to take you to Kamzík Hill with its TV Tower restaurant.

 Come springtime, Farmers’ markets take place in several parts of the city on different days of the week.
 Bratislava is no different from other European cities, where fresh and local products bought directly from the producers are seeing their renaissance.
 Farmers markets are vibrant, offering the best of the region’s produce, usually accompanied by other events like presentation of crafts or music concerts.
 Every second Saturday of the year, markets in the Old Market Hall are held in a friendly atmosphere.

 If you fell for the fashion of urban markets, do not miss out on a very pleasant event, the ‘Good Market’ (Dobry Trh) at the Panská street and Jakubovo Námestie, where local food and handmade products are the main attractions.